nitinsandiego/student/index.md

 Go to my [Github account](https://github.com/nitinsandiego) !!

-## About Me Freeform Picture
+## About Me
 Hi!
 This is Nitin Balaji.
+I am 15 years old.
+I am an aspiring coder and my dream job is to work as a software engineer.

+## About Me Freeform Picture
 My interests are codings, shoes, especially Jordans, Formula 1, and running
 ![Freeform About Me](images/FreeformAboutMe.png)

 ## Overview of Hacks, Study and Tangibles